Share this guide:

 Statistics from 2016 show that the figure for households living in fuel poverty was 11.1%.
 This may not seem like a lot at face value, but it equates to approximately 2.55 million households across the UK.

-There are three main factors affecting whether a household experiences fuel poverty or not - the cost of fuel, the household income, and how energy efficient
+There are three main factors affecting whether a household experiences fuel poverty or not - the cost of fuel, the household income, and how energy efficient the house is.

 The rising cost of energy is considered to be the biggest factor in throwing more households into fuel poverty.
 Households experiencing fuel poverty spend almost £200 more every year on fuel compared to the national average.
 Fuel poor households spend around £1,366 per year, with the national average being just £1,177.